9.1 International Travel Student Policy

 Certain crimes that occur within Mines’ geography must be disclosed in the Colorado School of Mines Annual Security Report and to the Department of Education.
 These crimes include criminal homicide (murder and non-negligent manslaughter, manslaughter by negligence), robbery, aggravated assault, burglary, motor vehicle theft, arson, hate crimes (including any of the aforementioned crimes, as well as larceny-theft, simple assault, and intimidation), domestic violence, dating violence, stalking, sexual assault (rape, fondling, incest and statutory rape), and arrests and referrals for disciplinary action for weapons law, drug abuse and liquor law violations.

 Leaders of Programs that occur within Mines’ Clery geography are considered Campus Security Authorities (CSAs) under the Clery Act.
 As CSAs, these Program Leaders must report crimes that occur in their programs abroad to the Mines Clery Compliance Officer so they can be disclosed in the Colorado School of Mines Annual Security Report and to the Department of Education.
-The form to report crimes is: https://www.mines.edu/compliance/csa-reporting-form/.
+The form to report crimes can be found at this link.

 Any exceptions to this policy must be approved by the Provost in advance and in writing.
 Violations of this policy may lead to cancellation of a Program.